Fluoroboric acid: Structure and production

 Aqueous solutions of H[BF4] are produced by dissolving boric acid in aqueous hydrofluoric acid.
 Three equivalents of HF react to give the intermediate boron trifluoride and the fourth gives fluoroboric acid:

-Anhydrous solutions can be prepared by treatment of aqueous fluoroboric acid with acetic anhydride.
+An anhydrous fluoroboric acid solution can be prepared by adding aqueous fluoroboric acid to an excess of acetic anhydride at 0°C, which produces a solution of fluoroboric acid, acetic acid, and residual acetic anhydride.